mikarant/ozo/run_ozo.md

         git clone https://mikarant@bitbucket.org/mikarant/ozo.git
  That command clones the repository for your own computer.

-4. Extract the tarball by command
+4. Next time, you may want to download the latest version of the program before using.
+That can be done by command:

-        tar -zxvf master.tar.gz
+        git pull origin master

 If the download was succesful, you should now have folder called `mikarant-ozo-xxxx` appeared to your local drive.
 In the folder name, xxxx refers the last commit ID.